Zinfira/redux_tap_room/README.md

 # Tap room

-#### _React Fundamentals, 07/03/2020_
+#### _React with Redux, 07/10/2020_

 #### By _**Zinfira Safargalieva**_

 ## Description

 _This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Built a tap room in React where a kombucha store can track their kegs._
+Built a tap room in React where a kombucha store can track their kegs.
+Redux stores all application state._

 ## User Stories